Mi-V-Soft-RISC-V/Future-Avalanche-Board/Libero_Projects/import/components/IMC_DGC2/README.md

 ### Software Provided
 There are two programs included with this configuration:
-1. 'miv-rv32i-systick-blinky.hex' - A .hex program configured to run from TCM's address (0x4000_0000).
-The program is initialized in the LSRAM component at 0x8000_0000 and it is accessible over the AHB I/F
+* **miv-rv32i-systick-blinky.hex**: A Hex program configured to run from TCM's address (0x4000_0000).
+The program is initialized in the LSRAM component at 0x8000_0000 and it is accessible over the AHB interface.
+    > The example hex program was created using  miv-rv32i-systick-blinky in release mode (mivrv32i-Release).
+* **miv-rv32-ess-bootloader.elf**: The supplied elf file is used to copy data from the LSRAM (SRC_MEM) @0x8000_0000 to external flash memory connected to either  I2C or SPI.
+    > The .elf program was compiled using 'miv-rv32-ess-bootloader' in Bootstrap mode.

+#### Running a Bootloader .elf program for DGC2
+The provided program, *miv-rv32-ess-bootloader.elf* , is available in the Libero project folder after the *create_project* .tcl script has been run for the Design Configuration 2 (DGC2).
+The program can be used to transfer a program stored in LSRAM to an external I2C EEPROM.
+The MIV_ESS can then copy the code to the MIV_RV32 Tightly Coupled Memory (TCM), then the MIV_RV32 can boot the copied code.

+The sources are available from the [Mi-V Soft processor Bare Metal examples](www.link.link) To run the Bootloader .elf program, follow the steps below or refer to the [MIV_ESS Design Guide](www.link.link) for more detailed instructions:
+> A DGC2 Libero design directory is required to have been created to access the .elf file.
+The hardware needs to be programmed with DGC2 bitstream

+    1. Open SoftConsole (v2021.1 above)
+    2. From Run > Debug Configurations, double click GDB OpenOCD Debugging
+    3. In the Main window, select C/C++ Applications using the Browse button, then navigate to your Libero's project directory ./MIV_DGC2_BD and select the Bootloader .elf file
+    4. Select the Debugger tab to set up OpenOCD and GDB
         a.
-The .hex program was generated with 'miv-rv32i-systick-blinky' software project, using the 'mivrv32i-Release' program configuration.
-2. 'miv-rv32-ess-bootloader.elf' - An .elf file that can be debugged from TCM @ 0x4000_0000.
-The program can be used to write data from LSRAM (SRC_MEM) @ 0x8000_0000 to external memory I2C or SPI.
-    b.
-The .elf program was compiled with 'miv-rv32-ess-bootloader.elf' software project, using the 'Bootstrap' program configuration

-#### Running a Bootloader.elf program for DGC2
-A Bootloader.elf file, a compiled software program is provided with the configuration.
-Located in the DGC2's Libero project directory after TCL execution.
-The program can write the blinky program from LSRAM to I2C EEPROM.
-The MIV_ESS's Bootstrap module can then copy this program from I2C EEPROM to TCM and, allow MIV_RV32 to boot from it.

-Refer to the [Mi-V Soft processor Bare Metal Examples](www.link.link) for more information on the software.
-To run the Bootloader.elf program, follow the steps below or refer to the [MIV_ESS Design Guide](www.link.link) for a more detailed instructions:

-    1. A DGCn Libero design directory is required to have been created to access the elf. file.
-The hardware needs to be programmed with DGCn bitstream
-    2. Open SoftConsole (v2021.1 above)
-    3. From Run > Debug Configurations, double click GDB OpenOCD Debugging
-    4. In the Main window, select C/C++ Applications using the Browse button, then navigate to your Libero's project directory ./MIV_DGCn_BD and select the Bootloader.elf file
-    5. Select the Debugger tab to set up OpenOCD and GDB
-        a.
 To set up OpenOCD, check the Start OpenOCD locally check box and browse to the OpenOCD path <SoftConsole-install-directory>\openocd\bin\openocd.exe
         b.
 To set up GDB, browse to the GDB path <SoftConsole-install-directory>\riscv-unknownelf-gcc\bin\riscv64-unknown-elf-gdb.exe.
-    6. Click **Apply**
+    5. Click **Apply**
-    7. Click Debug to launch the debug session.
+    6. Click Debug to launch the debug session.

 ### Design Guide Configuration